Cielbird/getheode/readme.md

 *[Geþeode](https://en.wiktionary.org/wiki/geþeode)* `/jeˈθeoː.de/` is an Old English word meaning "language"

-A Rust library that provides tools for building fictional languages.
+Geþeode library that provides tools for building fictional languages, written in Rust

 The library provides :
 - A universal representation for phonological strings
 - A way to apply phonological changes to words

-Future goals:
-- A CLI
-- Representation of phonotactic grammar
-- Design a "phonological optimisation". after a set of sound changes, the definitions for the phonology can be optimized to minimise the transformations used. both lossy and lossless algorithms could be used.
-- Including machine learning
-  - audio rendition of a language's words
-  - training an LM on phonological strings

-*Thanks to:*
+## Building

+`cargo build`

+## See also

+See [here](https://chridd.nfshost.com/diachronica/all) for many examples of phonological rules.

+The book *Principles of Generative Phonology: An Introduction* is a huge help for the linguistic theory I use to build the library.

-Bruce Hayes and Eric Biggs for the ipa segment features csv data: https://linguistics.ucla.edu/people/hayes/IP/#features
+Thanks to Bruce Hayes and Eric Biggs for the ipa segment features csv data: https://linguistics.ucla.edu/people/hayes/IP/#features

 ## Use